evert/evert.github.com/_posts/2022/2022-11-01-hello-mastodon.md

 like-minded people from that community.
 Everything feels new and more intimate.

-Also instead of one central authority that you have to trust to make the right moderation decisions, you can join one of many that aligns with your values, and you can block entire instances that don't.
+Also, instead of one central authority that you have to trust to make the right moderation decisions, you can join one of many that aligns with your values, and you can block entire instances that don't.